sonic-net/SONiC/doc/SONiC feature quality definition.md

 ### Alpha level
 - Code PRs must come with unit tests (VS tests if applicable) aligned to code coverage
-- For standalone feature it should be considered to have a compilation flag in disabled mode.
-Feature requires enabled/disabled via config_db and set to disabled
+- For standalone feature it is required to have enabled/disabled via config_db and set to disabled
 - Can go to master branch only
-- For feature based on ASIC vendor SAI implementation: SAI is not avaialble yet
+- For feature based on ASIC vendor SAI implementation: SAI is not available yet
-- For feature based on Platform vendor API implementation: not avaialble yet.
+- For feature based on Platform vendor API implementation: not available yet.
-- Should not cause any degradation on avaialble features.
+- Should not cause any degradation on available features.
 Need to run and ensure sonic-mgmt test suits is passing with no degradation
+- New sonic-mgmt. test plan has been reviewed

 ### Beta level
 - Code PRs must come with unit tests aligned to code coverage
-- For standalone feature it should be considered to have a compilation flag in enabled mode.
-Feature requires enabled/disabled via config_db and set to disable.
+- For standalone feature it is required to have enabled/disabled via config_db and set to disable.
 - Can go to master branch only
 - For features based on ASIC vendor SAI implementation: SAI is available for at least 1 vendor
 - For feature based on Platform vendor API implementation: available for at least 1 vendor.